Every prompt we used at the BetaDen Workshop, plus a few more for after.

 first version would be

 Be honest.
-If an app is not the right answer, tell me.I have an idea for a small app:
+If an app is not the right answer, tell me.Use this when: You have an idea but you are not sure if it is worth building.

 [DESCRIBE THE IDEA IN ONE OR TWO SENTENCES].